 - The interactions of an object with other objects can be described by forces. - Interactions between systems can result in changes in those systems. - Changes that occur as a result of interactions are constrained by conservation laws. - Waves can transfer energy and momentum from one location to another without the permanent transfer of mass and serve as a mathematical model for the description of other phenomena.
-AP PHYSICS C 246-247 2 Semesters, Grade 12 Prerequisites: Cumulative math G. P. A. of 3.20 or higher, including a 'B' or higher in Honors Pre-Calculus, concurrent enrollment in or prior completion of AP Calculus AB or BC, recommendation of Honors Pre-Calculus or Calculus AB/BC instructor, as applicable, and approval of AP Physics instructor.
-Content: This two-semester sequence is technically two separate courses.
-Both courses are calculusbased, so concurrent enrollment in or prior completion of AP Calculus AB or BC is required.
-AP PHYSICS C - MECHANICS First Semester covers all aspects of traditional Newtonian mechanics: kinematics and dynamics; Newton's Laws of motion; work, energy, and power; linear and angular momentum; rotational motion; and oscillations and gravity.
-Time permitting, the course will also examine rudimentary thermodynamics, fluid statics and dynamics (i.e., Bernoulli's Law and Archimedes' Principle), and Einstein's Theory of Special Relativity.
-AP PHYSICS C - ELECTRICITY AND MAGNETISM Second Semester covers electrostatics, including Gauss' Law; conductors, capacitors, and dielectrics; AC and DC electric circuits; magnetism; and electromagnetic theory, including Faraday's Law of electromagnetic induction and Maxwell's equations.
-Time permitting, the course will also examine atomic and nuclear physics, including quantum theory and cosmology.
-Each Physics C course also includes a hands-on laboratory component; students should expect to spend a significant portion of instructional time engaged in hands-on laboratory work.
-Each student will be required to complete a lab notebook or portfolio of lab reports.
 ENVIRONMENTAL SCIENCE 248-249 2 Semesters, Grades 10-12 Prerequisites: Completion of Biology with a grade of 'C' or better.
 Content: The purpose of this course is to introduce and cover the broad aspects of environmental science and environmental studies.
 It examines the environmental impact and the risks associated with a growing world and use of natural resources, mineral and resource extraction, water resource use and water pollution, air pollution and climate change.
 The course examines conventional and sustainable energy supplies including renewable and non-renewable sources for power.
 The course may cover broad physical and chemical aspects of atmosphere and water resources; considering atmospheric composition, weather processes, pollution, and regulation.
 This course will also include a basic introduction to the biological and ecological aspects of environmental science.
 Emphasis is placed on a holistic approach to environmental science using laboratory exercises, field study, environmental surveys, and class discussion to reinforce scientific principles.
 INTRODUCTION TO ENGINEERING 216-217 2 Semesters, Grades 11-12 Prerequisites: Enrollment in Algebra II (or higher) required.
 Physics and Precalculus also strongly recommended.
 Content: Introduction to Engineering is a year-long high school engineering curriculum on engineering and its role in shaping our world.
 Intro to Engineering is a capstone course that is meant to apply the knowledge they have acquired in Physics and Chemistry.
-The ultimate course goal is to demonstrate scientific knowledge and skills as students become self-directed learners who can define and solve problems, develop and use models, plan and carry out investigations, analyze and interpret data, use mathematical models and computations, design solutions, engage in argument from evidence and obtain, evaluate, and communicate information.
+The ultimate course goal is to demonstrate scientific knowledge and skills as students become self-directed learners who can define and solve problems, develop, and use models, plan, and carry out investigations, analyze and interpret data, use mathematical models and computations, design solutions, engage in argument from evidence and obtain, evaluate, and communicate information.
 The students develop mastery of the fundamentals of science, technology, mathematics, and engineering.
 They become masters of project management, teamwork, and effective communication.
-ROBOTICS 218-219 2 Semesters, Grades 10-12 Prerequisite: Completion of Algebra I with a grade of 'B' or better in both semesters.
-Content: Robotics is a project-based course designed to provide students the opportunity to apply the principles of science and engineering to problem solve, design and create a series of projects.
-The course will cover the fundamentals of problem solving, program design, electronics, mechanical advantage, algorithms and programming using a variety of computer languages, all through the lens of robotics.
-A robot is an embedded system of software and hardware.
-Robotics curriculum is built on the fundamental understanding of the systems that make up robots and the development of workplace competencies.
-The cornerstone of the class involves solving engineering design problems.
-The teacher will be placed in the role of a facilitator/mentor, the student in the role of project manager/problem solver.
-Throughout the class students will develop skills including the iterative design cycle, 3-D modeling, prototyping, safe use of hand and power tools, computer programming, and basic electronics.
-Students will document their progress and plan their projects daily using digital and physical notebooks.